verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 Filter:
  - Name: `myapp-filter`
  - Namespace: `my-app`
- - This filter is associated with the `myapp` application.
+ - This Filter is associated with the `myapp` application.
- - It applies a parser, called `myapp-parser`, to the logs and the filter is configured to match logs from the `kube` source.
+ - It applies a Parser, called `myapp-parser`, to the logs and the Filter is configured to match logs from the `kube` source.

 Parser:
  - Name: `myapp-parser`
  - Namespace: `my-app`
- - This parser defines the regular expression and formatting details for parsing logs.
+ - This Parser defines the regular expression and formatting details for parsing logs.
 It extracts three fields from the log lines: `logtime`, `level`, and `message`.

 After applying this configuration, you will observe that the logs emitted by the `myapp` application are now parsed according to the regex and enriched with the following fields:
 ```